n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorezep.md

 Must be the same when embedding the data and when querying it.

 This sets the size of the array of floats used to represent the semantic meaning of a text document.

-Read more about Zep embeddings in [Zep's embeddings documentation](https://docs.getzep.com/deployment/embeddings/){:target=_blank .external-link}
+Read more about Zep embeddings in [Zep's embeddings documentation](https://docs.getzep.com/deployment/embeddings/){:target=_blank .external-link}.

 ### Is Auto Embedded

-Available in **Insert Documents** mode.
-This is enabled by default.
+Available in the **Insert Documents** Operation Mode, enabled by default.

 Disable this to configure your embeddings in Zep instead of in n8n.